 Freeze dried foods can have an amazingly long shelf life.
 Some foods will last over 25 years, assuming that you keep them away from light and moisture.

-Canned foods also have this long of a shelf life.
+Of course, canned foods also have a long shelf life.
 However, home canning usually involves glass jars – and glass is not the best storage vessel for emergency prep (imagine all your food prep shattered everywhere after an earthquake, hurricane, or tornado!).

 Read our suggestions for Bug Out Bag Foods.